hyperledger-labs/private-data-objects/PREREQUISITES.md

 ```
 - If you get the error:
 `./test_app/TestApp: symbol lookup error: /usr/lib/libsgx_uae_service.so: undefined symbol: _ZN6google8protobuf2io16CodedInputStream20ReadVarint32FallbackEPj`
 you are probably not running on SGX enabled hardware.
-The sgx-ssl test
+The sgxssl test
 application only works with "real" SGX, not the simulator.
 So just remove the
 lines from the build script that reference the test\_app
 ```diff